Brian Brett recalls getting ill and spending a weekend in the COVID-19 hospital ward

 Brian Brett is a poet, fiction and memoir writer, journalist and former chair of the Writers' Union of Canada.
 His 13 books include The Colour of Bones in a Stream and the bestselling memoir Trauma Farm, which won numerous prizes, including the Writers' Trust of Canada for best Canadian nonfiction book.
 His most recent book is the memoir Tuco and the Scattershot World: A Life with Birds.

-Transmission is a new series of original creative works, commissioned by CBC Books, that reflects on time, place, identity, community and purpose in an era of COVID-19.
+Transmission is a series of original creative works, commissioned by CBC Books, that reflects on time, place, identity, community and purpose in an era of COVID-19.
+It was published in spring 2020.